The Planet-Friendly Perks of a Plant-Based Diet

 First of all, wasting less food is key.
 “According to one study, reducing meat consumption and reducing food waste could save more CO2 emissions than recycling, switching to hybrids, and adding rooftop solar combined,” she says.

-Where you shop from also matters, as shopping from smaller, local farms cuts transportation-related emissions and supports farmers whose environmental practices are more responsible than intensive corporate farming.
-You can also choose your meals at restaurants strategically by selecting dishes where meat comes in smaller portions.
+Where you shop from also matters.
+Shopping from smaller, local farms cuts transportation-related emissions.
+It supports farmers whose environmental practices are more responsible than intensive corporate farming.
+You can also choose your meals at restaurants strategically.
+Select dishes where meat comes in smaller portions.
 If you cook, simply focus on the ways to incorporate more vegetables into your diet, rather than lamenting what you are giving up.